 Those who opposed the Constitution had to offer an alternate vision.
 Although there was diversity among the anti-Federalists regarding the Constitution, the need for the Bill of Rights soon emerged as a common vision.
 The Bill of Rights, they felt, would protect individual liberties by restricting government over reach in individual lives.
 Founding Father JAMES MADISON wrote the Bill of Rights to respond to calls from people like Petrikin and his fellow anti-Federalists.

 Petrikin, thus, remains one of the most important men to shape and protect individual freedoms for Americans from an over reaching federal government.
 The anti-Federalist philosophy has provided important legal arguments for scholars and others seeking to protect individual rights.

-While we cannot determine the nature of Petrikin’s ALS, we can offer that the letter was to GEORGE BYRAN (1731-1797), a statesman during the Revolutionary War era, who held, among other offices, that of being the second President of Pennsylvania following the adoption of the Declaration of Independence.
-The letter is addressed to Bryan as auditor general.
+While we cannot determine the specifics of Petrikin’s ALS, we can offer that the letter was to GEORGE BYRAN JR. (1767-1838), the first Auditor General for Pennsylvania, who was appointed in 1809, the same year this letter was written.
+Bryan was the son of George Bryan, a statesman during the Revolutionary War era, who held, among other offices, that of being the second President of Pennsylvania following the adoption of the Declaration of Independence.

 Folds, even toning.
 A few small tears reinforced with archival tape.

 Everything we sell is guaranteed authentic forever to the original buyer.
 We also offer a 30-day return policy.
 If you discover a problem or are dissatisfied with an item, please contact us immediately.
 Our goal is to please every customer.
 We are pleased to be members of The Manuscript Society, Universal Autograph Collectors Club and The Ephemera Society.
 [RW122]